All Episodes

 I would stop saving for your college education fund.

-And I'm gonna stop.
+And I'm going to stop.

 Well, wait a minute.